Cash-Out Refinance Vs. HELOC: Which Is Best For You?

 But with so many refinance and loan options available, it’s tricky to know where to start.
-In this article, we’ll take a critical look at cash-out refinances vs. home equity lines of credit, or HELOCs, to help you determine which path is best for you!
+In this article, we’ll take a critical look at cash-out refinances versus HELOCs (home equity lines of credit) to help you determine which path is best for you.

-Cash-out refinances and HELOCs both capitalize on your home’s equity by allowing you to access and use a part of it for your next project.
+Cash-out refinances and HELOCs both capitalize on your home’s equity by allowing you to access and use a part of it.

-The process of a cash-out refinance is much like the process you went through for your initial mortgage.
-You choose a lender, submit an application, provide documentation and if you get approved, all there is left to do is wait for your check!
+The process of a cash-out refinance is much like the process you went through for your primary mortgage.
+You choose a lender, apply, provide documentation, and if you get approved, all there is left to do is wait for your check!

-- Equity: You need to have equity in your home to capitalize on this type of refinance.
-Your lender won’t allow you to cash out all of the equity in your home unless you qualify for a VA refinance, so before pursuing this route, we recommend taking a careful look at your home’s equity to ensure you can cash out enough to accomplish your goals.
+- Existing home equity: You need to have equity in your home to capitalize on this type of refinance.
+Your lender won’t allow you to cash out all of the equity in your home unless you have a Department of Veterans Affairs (VA) loan and qualify for a VA refinance, so before pursuing this route, we recommend taking a careful look at your home’s equity to ensure you can cash out enough to accomplish your goals.

-- Credit score: To refinance, you typically need a credit score of at least 580.
-But if you’re looking to take cash out, the credit score requirement jumps up to 620 or higher.
+- Credit score: To refinance, you typically need a credit score of 620 or higher.

-If you aren’t in immediate need of cash but are interested in changing the terms of your current mortgage to get a more favorable rate, you may be better suited for rate-and-term refinancing.
+If you aren’t in immediate need of cash but are interested in changing the terms of your current mortgage to get a more favorable rate or extending your loan term to lower your monthly payments, you may be better suited for a rate and term refinance.

 Home Equity Line Of Credit

-A HELOC is a type of second mortgage that allows homeowners to borrow money against the equity they have built in their home.
-They function similarly to credit cards in that you’re able to access and utilize the funds as you choose – up to a certain limit and within a certain timeframe.
-Rocket Mortgage® does not offer HELOCs.
+A home equity line of credit (HELOC) is a type of mortgage that allows homeowners to borrow money against the equity they’ve built in their home.
+A HELOC will take the form of a second mortgage unless you’ve paid off your first mortgage completely.
+They function similarly to credit cards in that you’re able to access and utilize the funds as you choose – up to a certain limit and within a certain time frame.
+Rocket Mortgage® does not currently offer HELOCs.

-As opposed to home equity loans, which come as a one-time, lump sum of cash, HELOCs offer flexibility because you can borrow against your credit line at any time.
-This makes HELOCs a popular option for an emergency source of funds, as there are no interest charges for untapped funds.
+When deciding between a cash-out refi and a HELOC, you may also find yourself considering the differences between a cash-out refinance and a home equity loan.
+As opposed to home equity loans – which come as a one-time, lump sum of cash – HELOCs offer flexibility because you can borrow against your credit line at any time.
+This makes HELOCs a popular option for an emergency source of funds.

-So how does it work?
-Because it’s considered a second mortgage, you must remember you’re adding another loan to your property, which means an additional monthly mortgage payment to consider.
-With HELOCs, there are separate periods for borrowing and repayment, although you will make payments on the loan through both periods.
+Since a HELOC will be your second mortgage unless you’ve fully paid off your first, you must remember you’re likely to be adding another loan to your property, which would mean an additional monthly mortgage payment to consider.
+With HELOCs, there are separate periods for borrowing and repayment, although you’ll make payments on the loan through both periods.

-- Equity: As with a cash-out refinance, you need to have a reasonable amount of equity in your home for a HELOC to be worth your time.
+- Existing home equity: As with a cash-out refinance, you need to have a reasonable amount of equity in your home for a HELOC to be worth your time.

 - Credit score: Although the standard credit score needed for a first mortgage is around 620, HELOCs tend to be more difficult to obtain.
-Because the interest rates can get hefty if you’re not careful, it is typically not recommended to pursue this path with a credit score below 700.
+The requirement for many lenders is 680, although some may require a minimum of 720.

-- DTI ratio: You will also need a lower DTI ratio, with most HELOC lenders looking for 43% or lower.
+- DTI ratio: You’ll also need a lower DTI ratio, with most HELOC lenders looking for 43% or lower.